saymrwulf/transformers/notes.md

 2019-09-03T18:55:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (transformers) 2019-09-15T19:12:00 - Implementing approach from a new paper read last night (transformers) 2019-10-19T03:57:00 - Implementing approach from a new paper read last night (transformers)
+2003 paper) (transformers) 2019-09-15T19:12:00 - Implementing approach from a new paper read last night (transformers) 2019-10-19T03:57:00 - Implementing approach from a new paper read last night (transformers) 2019-10-19T20:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)